Sulaymanid dynasty

-The family of Idris, which included Sulayman I, have been described as a Sunni Muslim dynasty, while other academics have described the Idrisids as a Zaydi-Shia Muslim.
-They were opponents of the Abbasid Caliphate.

 History

 Sulayman and his son Muhammad

 The history of the Sulaymānid dynasty is poorly understood and historians have few chronological benchmarks.
 It begins according to Ibn Khaldūn with the flight of Sulaymān Ibn ʿAbd Allāh al-Kāmil towards the Maghreb after the Battle of Fakhkh in 786, then its takeover of Tlemcen then in the hand of the Zenata, (in the northwest of present-day Algeria).
 But not all Arab chroniclers agree that this brother of Idrīs I survived the massacre or that he does not owe him the governorate of the city.

+According to Ibn Khaldun, Sulayman I reached Tlemcen after the assassination of his brother Idris I in 791 and took control of it.
+But according to Ibn Idhari and Al-Bakri, he settled in Tlemcen while his brother was alive and probably with his approval.

 It seems better supported that Idrīs II, the son of Idrīs I, conquered around 814 Tlemcen, a city then probably with a strong Christian population, a meeting point of the Berber populations and a meeting place of the markets, by putting on the run its Maghrawa ruler, Muḥammad Ibn H̱azar.
 He would then have handed the city over to his cousin Muḥammad, the son of Sulaymān, who thereby founded the Sulaymānid dynasty.
 In 828, Muḥammad Ibn Idrīs II erected the government of Muḥammad Ibn Sulaymān as a viceroyalty.

 According to historian Gilbert Meynier, Mūḥāmmād Ibn Sūlāymān created in the region of Tlemcen the "Sulaymanid kingdom", a state which seemed to control only the cities, coexisting with the neighboring tribes which preserved their Kharidjite heterodoxy.
 Tlemcen (then called Agadir) became a distinguished city, in growing connection with the Arab culture of Al-Andalus.
-In 931 the Fatimids took the city and put an end to the power of the Sulaymanids, who took refuge in Al-Andalus.
+In 931, the Fatimids took the city and put an end to the power of the Sulaymanids, who took refuge in Al-Andalus.